techrome/github-dashobard-test/README.md

 # github-dashobard-test

-Test task for a basic GitHub dashboard
+Test task for a basic GitHub dashboard with vanilla JS